 “That will be $65…..” said the clerk.

-I verified in the owner’s manual that my car did in fact require this fancy, expensive, synthetic oil, but I was still not pleased with the $65 price tag.
-There’s just no way that oil can be that expensive!!
+But I was still not pleased with the $65 price tag.
+There’s just no way that in 2019, when cars are ubiquitous, oil can be that expensive!!

 A trip to the local Auto Zone confirmed my suspicions.
-An oil filter and five quarts of fancy synthetic oil cost $27 (with tax).
+An oil filter and five quarts of fancy synthetic oil cost $27.
+Including tax!

-So, 5,000 miles later, when it was once again time to change my oil, I decided to save $40 and do it myself.
+So, 5,000 miles later, when it was once again time to change my oil, I decided to kick Jiffy Lube to the curb, save $40, and DIY it.

 Great!
 I could get my oil changed before dinner!